Bihu 2022: A Beautiful Assamese Festival

-Assam is one of the beautiful north-eastern states in India, one of the states from the seven sisters.
-Many festivals are celebrated in Assam, and Bihu is one of the significant festive occasions.
-Bihu is observed in three types in Assam and everywhere else.
-Assamese people enjoy the festival of Bihu with all the fun, and there is no discrimination based on any caste, creed, or customs.
+Assam is a beautiful north-eastern state from the seven sisters in India.
+Many festivals are celebrated in Assam, and Bihu is one of the significant festival celebrated in this day.
+Bihu is observed in three types with all the fun, and without any discrimination based on caste, creed, or customs.

 The Three Types of Bihu Festivals

-Assamese Bihu is celebrated with energy and enthusiasm by the people.
+Bihu is celebrated with fun and enthusiasm by the Assamese community.
 It has three types, ‘Bohag Bihu’, also known as Rongali Bihu, ‘Kongali Bihu’ or Kati Bihu, and ‘Bhogali Bihu’, which is also famous with the name of Magh Bihu or Maghar Domahi.
 Assamese people celebrate all three Bihu forms in the middle of April, mid-October, and mid-January.

 In the Assamese month of Pooh, people begin to celebrate the festival of Magh Bihu.
 The last day of the month, Pooh is the start of Assamese Magh Bihu.
-Generally, it is the 29th of the Pooh, and according to the Gregorian calendar, it is on 15th January, 2022.
-Today in the modern era, people celebrate Magh Bihu or Bhogali Bihu for just one day.
-Previously, the people of Assam celebrated the festival of Magh Bihu for the entire month of Magh.
-That is the reason it is named Magh Bihu.
+Generally, it is the 29th of the Pooh, and according to the Gregorian calendar, it is on Jan 15, 2022.
+In today’s times, people celebrate Magh Bihu or Bhogali Bihu for just one day.
+Previously, the people of Assam celebrated the festival of Magh Bihu for the entire month of Magh, hence it is known as Magh Bihu.

 Uruka, A Night of Celebration

-The erstwhile night before the day of the festival is ‘Uruka’.
+The night before the day of the festival is ‘Uruka’.
 It is the 28th day of Pooh when the people of Assam enjoy cooking merry and together relish the bonfire at night.
-The month of Magh Bihu or Bhogali Bihu is full of fun.
+The month of Magh Bihu or Bhogali Bihu is full of fun and festivities.
 As the granaries of Assam are overflowing this month, people tend to do a lot of feasting.

-Assamese men make Bhelaghar, a makeshift cottage nearby to the river.
+Assamese men make Bhelaghar, a makeshift cottage nearby river.
 Another thing they have to make is Meji.
-On the night of Uruka, people are busy cooking festive food and organise community feasts.
+On the night of Uruka, people are busy cooking festive food and organising community feasts.
 They share festive sweets and greet each other to enjoy the festival.
-People are in the musical mood on the night of Uruka.
 They celebrate by playing Bihu songs and music.
 Assamese people also use Dhols and play different games.
 The boys enjoy the night with fun firewood robbery and vegetable stealing.

-Assamese men and women start the day by bathing and burn the main Meji.
+People in Assam start the day by bathing and burning the main Meji.
 Later, they throw Pithas (rice cakes) and betel nuts in the fire.
-In this way, they pray to the fire god or Agni Dev to finish off with the harvest period.
+In this way, they pray to the Agni Dev to finish off with the harvest period.
 Women share the Prasad with everyone around.
 After that, people go back to their homes and take along the half-burnt firewood with them.
 They throw the firewood at fruit trees for positive results of prayers.
 The trees are tied with Bamboo strips and paddy stems.

 The Bihu Festival is also a sports festival.
-Many sports like Buffalo Fight, Cock Fight, and Nightingale Fight are organised for the whole day.
-The young ones of Assam give a Gamosa to the older people.
+Many sports like Buffalo fight, Cock fight, and Nightingale fight are organised for the whole day.
+The young ones in this day offer Gamosa to the older people.
 A Gamosa is a white handwoven cloth with a red outline on its three sides and red woven motifs on the other one.
 Bihu is a great fun festival with all the festive spark for enjoyment.